Metric distortion Under Probabilistic Voting: Metric Distortion of Borda Under the Plackett-Luce Model

 \begin{lemma}{ } \lemmabordaub \end{lemma}

-The proof of Lemma \ref{lemma:borda_upper_bound} relies on analyzing two distinct cases for each non-optimal candidate \( A_j \):
+The proof of Lemma \ref{lemma:borda_upper_bound} analyzes two cases for each non-optimal candidate \( A_j \):

-When the expected number of voters ranking \( A_j \) above \( B \) is less than the threshold \( \frac{n}{m} - \frac{n^{\epsilon + 1/2}}{m} \), we bound the ratio of social costs between \( A_j \) and \( B \) using Lemma \ref{lemma:bounding_social_cost_ratio}.
+When the expected number of voters ranking \( A_j \) above \( B \) is less than the threshold \( \frac{n}{m} - \frac{n^{\epsilon + 1/2}}{m} \), we bound the ratio of social costs between \( A_j \) and \( B \) using Observation \ref{lemma:bounding_social_cost_ratio}.
 This directly provides a bound on \( A_j \)'s contribution to the overall distortion, which approaches zero as \( n \) tends to infinity.

-When the expected number of voters ranking \( A_j \) above \( B \) exceeds the threshold, and the ratio of the social costs of \( A_j \) to \( B \) is lower bounded by \( \omega(h_{\theta}(m)) \), we apply Hoeffding's inequality to bound the probability of \( A_j \) winning using Lemma~\ref{lemma:bounding_expected_score}.
+When the expected number of voters ranking \( A_j \) above \( B \) exceeds the threshold, and the ratio of the social costs of \( A_j \) to \( B \) is lower bounded by \( \omega(h_{\theta}(m)) \), we apply Hoeffding's inequality and Lemma~\ref{lemma:bounding_expected_score} to bound the probability that \( A_j \) wins.
 A full proof is in Appendix \ref{sec:borda_upper_bound_proof}.

 The analysis of metric distortion under \textsc{Borda} is technically intricate, but the core intuition is clear.
-Borda's vulnerability to "irrelevant" alternatives leads to distortion growing linearly with $m$ in the classical setting.
-However, when the randomness in the votes is taken into consideration, we discover that these irrelevant alternatives are much less effective at inflating the score of a single bad candidate.
-If the randomness is sufficiently high (\(\theta < 2\)), the problem of irrelevant alternatives no longer exists, as the metric distortion no longer scales with \( m \) in the limit.
-This result reinforces the classical intuition of practitioners that \textsc{Borda} is a reasonable voting rule.
+In the classical setting, \textsc{Borda}'s vulnerability to irrelevant alternatives makes the distortion grow linearly with \(m\).
+Under probabilistic voting, these irrelevant alternatives are much less effective at inflating the score of a single bad candidate.
+If the randomness is sufficiently high (\(\theta < 2\)), the distortion no longer scales with \(m\) in the limit.
+This result supports the classical practitioner intuition that \textsc{Borda} is a reasonable voting rule.